 Gustaf joined Watsi on March 12th, 2013.
-Seven years ago, Gustaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gustaf's most recent donation traveled 8,500 miles to support Allan, a future doctor from Kenya, to fund a life-changing surgery.
+Eight years ago, Gustaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gustaf's most recent donation traveled 8,800 miles to support Pov, a baker and gardener from Cambodia, for an ear surgery to restore hearing and relieve pain.

 Allan is 17-year-old student and an aspiring doctor.
 He is the fifth born in a family of six children.
 He shared that he sadly lost his father in 2011 and his mother is elderly.
 He depends on his older siblings, but they do not have stable jobs.
 Their family lives in their ancestral home and does small-scale farming to grow food to eat.
 Allan has a urethral stricture and is currently on dialysis.
 He feels unwell and his condition has affected his studies.
 He has visited several healthcare facilities over the past year in search of treatment.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Allan to receive treatment.
 On July 1, he will undergo an urethroplasty, or urethra repair.
 Now, he needs help to fund this $1,144 procedure.
 Allan shared, "I want to be a doctor and I am determined to do so.
 I even opted to sit for my exams despite the pain and my condition.
 I hope this sickness does not stop my ambitions.”